Lindsey Vonn Flaunts Her Toned Figure In A Skimpy Green Bikini

 — Celebrity&Tech News (@CelebTechNews) May 6, 2019

-In the candid photos, the 34-year-old star – who retired from skiing earlier this year – was showing off some serious PDA with her boyfriend as they shared a kiss with his hands on her waist and her booty.
+In the candid photos, the 34-year-old star – who retired from skiing earlier this year – was showing off some serious PDA with her boyfriend as they shared a kiss with his hands on her waist and booty.

 But this isn’t the only time in recent days Vonn has been giving the world a look at her beach body.

-As The Inquisitr also reported this week, the retired athlete was revealing her curves in a white swimsuit with serious cut-outs as she hit Miami beach on May 4.
+As The Inquisitr also reported this week, the retired athlete was revealing her curves in a white swimsuit with serious cutouts as she hit Miami Beach on May 4.

 She stunned in the very revealing white one-piece as she walked along the sand with P.K. by her side.